-Virginia City: One-Night Near-cation
+Virginia City: One-Night Near-Cation

 Know Before You Go

 As a Renoite, you’ve probably visited Virginia City.
 Maybe even a few times.
 But have you really experienced the place?
-While this historic town just up the mountain from Reno is known for its wild annual events (International Camel & Ostrich Races, Rocky Mountain Oyster Fry, or World Championship Outhouse Races, anyone?), until you’ve hunted barroom ghosts, danced a jig with locals clad in Victorian dresses, cavalry uniforms, and other bygone western get-ups, or explored an underground mine or two—and actually stayed the night—you’ve really only scratched ol’ VC’s surface.
+While this historic town just up the mountain from Reno is known for its wild annual events (International Camel & Ostrich Races, Rocky Mountain Oyster Fry, or World Championship Outhouse Races in Virginia City, anyone?), until you’ve hunted barroom ghosts, danced a jig with locals clad in Victorian dresses, cavalry uniforms, and other bygone western get-ups, or explored an underground mine or two—and actually stayed the night—you’ve really only scratched ol’ VC’s surface.

 Get On Up And Make The (Geiger) Grade